 Once the privilege applies, a reporter is protected from disclosing the sources of published and unpublished information as well as the unpublished information itself.
-The source's identity need not be confidential to be protected.
-While the protection for sources does not appear to be qualified, the privilege for unpublished information can be overcome if there is clear and convincing evidence that the information sought is relevant and cannot be obtained by alternative means.
+The source’s identity need not be confidential to be protected.
+The privilege for unpublished information can be overcome if there is clear and convincing evidence that the information sought is relevant and cannot be obtained by alternative means.

 In addition to the shield law, the Oklahoma Supreme Court recognized a qualified First Amendment privilege in Taylor v.
 Miskovsky, 640 P.2d 959 (Okla.
 1981).

-Because of the state's subsequent enactment of the Oregon shield law, the student media should not be affected by Buchanan's impact.
+Because of the state’s subsequent enactment of the Oregon shield law, student journalists should not be affected by the Buchanan decision.

 Pennsylvania (SL, CRP)

-In addition to the shield law, Pennsylvania courts have also recognized a qualified privilege under the First Amendment.
-The First Amendment reporter's privilege may be even more inclusive than the shield law.
-It has been extended to members of the "news media," including "reporters."
+In addition to the shield law, Pennsylvania courts have also recognized a qualified privilege under the First Amendment, which may be even more inclusive than the shield law.
+The common-law privilege has been extended to members of the “news media,” including “reporters.”
 Davis v.
 Glanton, 705 A.2d 879, 885 (Pa.
 Super.
 1997).
-Again, there are no Pennsylvania cases that discuss the definitions of "news media" or "reporter" for the purposes of the privilege.
-However, one Pennsylvania trial court, without discussion, applied the First Amendment privilege to an Internet Web site that published an anonymous posting of political commentary.
+Again, there are no Pennsylvania cases that discuss the definitions of “news media” or “reporter” for the purposes of the privilege.
+However, one Pennsylvania trial court, without discussion, applied the First Amendment privilege to a website that published an anonymous post of political commentary.
 Melvin v.
 Doe, 49 Pa.
 D. & C.4th 449, 477 (CP Allegheny 2000).

 The First Amendment privilege covers confidential as well as non-confidential sources and unpublished information.
-There is disagreement among the Pennsylvania courts about whether it extends to protect published information.
+There is disagreement among the Pennsylvania courts about whether the law extends to published information.
 McMenamin v.
 Tartaglione, 590 A.2d 802, 811 (Pa.
 Commw.
-1991), aff'd without op., 590 A.2d 753 (Pa.
-1991) (applying privilege to published statements); But see Pennsylvania v.
+1991), aff’d without op., 590 A.2d 753 (Pa.
+1991) (applying privilege to published statements); but see Pennsylvania v.
 Banner, 17 Med.
 L. Rep. 1434 (Pa.
 Ct.
 C.P.
 Lehigh Cty.
 Nov.
 13, 1989).
-Publication will waive the statutory privilege.
+The First Amendment privilege can be overcome if the information sought in the subpoena is crucial to the claim, all alternative sources of information have been exhausted, and the reporter is the only source of the information.
+Publications can also waive the statutory privilege.
 In re Taylor, 193 A.2d 346, 350-51 (Pa.
 1987); Davis v.
 Glanton, 705 A.2d 879 (Pa.
 Super.
 Ct.
 1997).
-The First Amendment privilege can be overcome if the information sought in the subpoena is crucial to the claim, all alternative sources of information have been exhausted and the reporter is the only source of the information.

 Click here to see the reporter’s privilege guide for Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, District of Columbia, Delaware, Florida, Georgia, Hawaii, Idaho and Illinois.